 SERVE AS A VOLUNTEER

-If you would like to contribute your time and talent to help in advocating suicide prevention or in any other way, please contact us.
-We can also direct you to like-minded agencies who need of volunteers.
+If you would like to contribute articles on suicide prevention or share information, research and observations on how we can better advocate for suicide prevention strategies among youths, please contact us.
+If you wish to contribute in other ways, we can help direct you to like-minded agencies who need of volunteers.

 You can also help by spreading awareness - by speaking up on harmful slurs and stereotypes about suicide and those who struggle with depression, anxiety and mental illness.
 TALK Responsibly, use the right terminology and phrasing and tell people about the work that is done to help young people cope with the difficulties they face.